TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Experiments

+We evaluate on the SeaThru-NeRF dataset \cite{SeaThruNeRF_2023_CVPR}, which contains four real-world underwater scenes: IUI3 Red Sea, Cura\c{c}ao, Japanese Garden Red Sea, and Panama.
+To further test the performance of our method, we simulate fog environments on the Mip-NeRF 360 dataset \cite{MipNeRF_2022_CVPR}, following \cite{SeaThruNeRF_2023_CVPR}.

-\subsection{Baseline methods and Evaluation Metrics}
+\subsection{Baseline Methods and Evaluation Metrics}

 To ensure fairness, the input to all methods is the same set of white-balanced linear images.
-For rendering scenes with the medium, we compare the SeaThru-NeRF \cite{NeRFStudio_2023_SIGGRAPH}, TensoRF \cite{tensorf_2022_ECCV}, 3DGS \cite{3DGS_2023_TOG}, SeaSplat \cite{seasplat_2024_arXiv}, and UW-GS \cite{uwgs_2025_WACV}.
-As shown in \cref{tab:3dgs.comp}, we evaluate the model performance by calculating the PSNR, SSIM \cite{SSIM_2004_TIP}, and LPIPS \cite{LPIPS_2018_CVPR}~to compare the rendering effect between different models.
-We also evaluated the parameters needed to represent the same scene for TUGS and the above models.
-In the task of reconstructing clean medium-free images, since we do not have ground truth images without the water medium, we follow the setup of SeaThru \cite{SeaThru_2018_CVPR}~and show the results of the visual comparison with the SeaSplat and UW-GS in \cref{fig:en_comp}.
+For scenes with the medium, we compare the SeaThru-NeRF \cite{SeaThruNeRF_2023_CVPR}, TensoRF \cite{tensorf_2022_ECCV}, 3DGS \cite{3DGS_2023_TOG}, SeaSplat \cite{seasplat_2024_arXiv}, and UW-GS \cite{uwgs_2025_WACV}.
+As shown in \cref{tab:3dgs.comp}, we quantitatively analyze the rendering results across different methods by calculating PSNR, SSIM, and LPIPS, and Storage (the parameters needed to represent the same scene).
+For reconstructing clean medium-free images, since we do not have ground truth images without the medium, we follow the setup of SeaThru \cite{SeaThru_2018_CVPR}~and show the results of the visual comparison with the SeaSplat and UW-GS in \cref{fig:en_comp}.